 Thankfully, MMN problems are easy to solve.
 The key is to be aware that you must clearly label links.
 Simply adding “View project” that appears on mouse hover will improve the usability of Lazor Office’s page above.

-For the Interaction Design Foundation’s course cards, we not only have “View Course” at the bottom of each card to indicate the action that will happen, but we also have a hover state with the text “Go to course”.
-Many websites follow a similar convention, and you should too, to maximise the usability of your website.
+For the Interaction Design Foundation’s course cards, we not only have “View Course” at the bottom of each card to indicate the action that will happen, but we also have a hover state with the text “Go to course.”
+Many websites follow a similar convention, and you should, too, to maximize your website’s usability.

 Always label your links!
 You wouldn’t like to eat mystery meat—and similarly, your users wouldn’t like to click on mystery links.